Custom-Elements/ui-stat-value/README.md

   }
 ````

+### labels

+Optional list of labels to use for the `valueProperties`.
+Defaults to property name.

 ## ui-stats-number

 The Number tile is focused on the display of a metric that can be represented by a single number, along with associated secondary metrics, such as a comparison to the previous value or a sparkline.
 For example: